jenni-niels/CREU/_posts/2017-9-9-Introduction-to-Project.md

 ## First Week

-I was introduced to the project.
-Familiarized myself with the system and added my own data to training system as well as played with the code to develope an idea of how it works.
+I was introduced to the project and the system.
+I took photos of myself to be added as training data as well as read through the code and ran it on various inputs to get a better idea of the current system is working.
+I began to familize myself with the literature.